#1: What is the correct workflow for the album design process with RAD?

 #20: The generated PSD files don’t look the same as it does online.
 What is wrong?

 You are most likely a JPEG shooter and have used Camera RAW or Lightroom to make changes to the JPEG file which you uploaded.
 These changes do not alter the actual JPEG file!
 Instead they are saved as EXIF information on the side.
 The EXIF information is not recognized by RAD.
-You need to either export new JPEGs from Lightroom or use the Image Processor in Bridge to generate fresh JPEGs.
+You need to either export new JPEGs from Lightroom or use the Image Processor in Bridge to generate fresh JPEGs (see question 3 above).

-#21: I’ve tried to reset my password, but don’t get an email back.
+#21: I’ve forgotten my password or, I’ve tried to reset my password, but don’t get an email back.

 #22: When I upload photos from the computer, the upload process sometimes stops.

-If you have a bad internet connection it is recommended to first upload your photos to Dropbox and then import then into RAD via Dropbox.
-Dropbox has a more fault-tolerant upload system.
+This should not happen in the recent version of RAD as we have switched to a more fault-tolerant uploader.
+However, you can first upload your photos to Dropbox and then import then into RAD via Dropbox.
+Dropbox has an even more persistant upload system.

 #23: Can I create my own templates?